 When you sign up for speed dating you’re indicating that you’ll be present for 2 hours.
-It’s a speed dating blunder to constantly check your watch, tear through Q & As, and lack the wherewithal to give your full attention to the task at hand: your 4 minute date.
-Focus on each person to get the most potential out of the night.
+It’s a speed dating blunder to constantly check your watch, tear through Q & As, and forget to give your full attention to the task at hand: your 4 minute date.
+Focus on each person at a time to get the most potential out of the night.

-In contrast to my first point on high expectations, some people will make the mistake of connecting with everyone they meet at speed dating.
+In contrast to my first point on high expectations, some will want to connect with everyone they meet at speed dating.
 This is what I call “the shotgun approach”.

-Attendees who mark every date as a ‘yes’ or ‘friend’ usually email me overwhelmed with their options.
-They typically say they made a mistake on their match card and don’t know how to let the other person down without hurting their feelings.
+Attendees who mark every date as a ‘yes’ or ‘friend’ email me overwhelmed.
+They say they don’t know where to start and don’t want to hurt anyone’s feelings.

 Remember: dates you mark as a ‘yes’ could likely mark you as a ‘yes’.
 Be cognizant of that when you’re finalizing your decision after every 4 minute date.

 Learn from the mistakes of others and avoid these speed dating blunders.
 I hope these tips will help you improve your results the next time you attend a Do Sask speed dating event.